bobbingwide/oik-fields/README.md

 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 ## Upgrade Notice
-# 1.54.3
+# 1.54.4
-Upgrade to enable use of bw_form_field_category for hierarchical taxonomies other than Category
+Update to use sb-field-block to render certain virtual fields.

 ## Changelog
-# 1.54.3
+# 1.54.4
+* Changed: Force themeing of explicitely named fields, for sb-field-block #12
-* Changed: Enable bw_form_field_category for other hierarchical taxonomies #39
+* Changed: Update docblock comment for virtual field theming
+* Changed bw_theme_field_select: Cater for a value of 0 #40
-* Tested: With WordPress 6.5.4 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6